 One of my favorite moments in the entire history of film is the magical finale to Nora Ephron’s masterpiece, When Harry Met Sally.
 I can’t help but cheer on Harry (Billy Crystal) as he darts down the streets of Manhattan on New Year’s Eve, finally realizing that he wants to spend the rest of his life with his soul mate, Sally (Meg Ryan).
 Harry bursts into a dull New Year’s Eve party that Sally is bored at, scoops her into his arms, and confesses his love to her, all while she tries to argue with him about it.
 It is truly a wondrous moment, and may be one of the only moments in a movie that actually made me believe in love.

-The film opens with idealistic images of New York City, which reminded me of either the opening to a sitcom from the 1970s or an advertisement for the newest season of “Glee” (minus the singing).
+The film opens with idealistic images of New York City, which reminded me of either the opening to a sitcom from the 1970s or a promo for a new season of “Glee” (minus the singing).
 We are introduced to our first character, Claire, who is played by Hilary Swank, whose job it is to make sure the ball drops on New Year’s Eve... a job that I would not imagine as being particularly pleasant.
 But the film blows it out of epic proportions as Swank runs around like a chicken with its head cut off, relying on a very bored-looking Ludacris as her confidante.
-I openly laughed at the rapper's unintentional (or maybe it was intentional?) deadpan delivery throughout the film multiple times, and got the strong impression that he was trying to sleep with Swank despite having a family of his own (now that would be an interesting movie!).
+I openly laughed at the rapper's unintentional (or maybe it was intentional?) deadpan delivery throughout the film multiple times, and got the strong impression that his character was trying to sleep with Swank's despite having a family of his own (now that would be an interesting movie!).

 We continue to meet celebrity after celebrity, each of whom are introduced so quickly after another I felt as though I were watching some sort of benefit telethon.
-Katherine Heigl plays a shrill chef who never appears to cook, despite the fact that she is in charge of the biggest dinner in the city, and instead pines over her love, super-rock star, Jon Bon Jovi (in the film, Jensen, but really it’s just Bon Jovi).
+Katherine Heigl plays a shrill chef who never appears to cook, despite the fact that she is in charge of the biggest dinner in the city, and instead pines over her love, super-rock star, Jon Bon Jovi (in the film "Jensen", but really it’s just Bon Jovi).
 Heigl screams and throws tomatoes at a picture of Bon Jovi while ranting to her fellow chef confidante, played by Sofia Vergara.
-Vergara is by far my favorite part of the film, as she appears to be imitating a drag queen imitating Charo.
+Vergara is by far my favorite part of the film.
 She is a nice contrast against Heigl, who decides to play her character as seriously as possible, and even shows up in a skin-tight silver dress that looks like something Judy Jetson would wear to go clubbing.
-Every time Heigl attempts to be funny, Vergara tops her completely, and by the end, I just wanted Heigl's character to drown in a tub of tomatoes so we could then follow around Vergara in her low cut dress as she flirts with half the party.
+Every time Heigl attempts to be funny, Vergara tops her completely, and, by the end, I just wanted Heigl's character to drown in a tub of tomatoes so we could then follow around Vergara in her low-cut dress as she flirts with half the party.